dlab-berkeley/sql-for-r-users/code/02_postgresql.md

 - [PostgreSQL: Up and Running, A Practical Guide to the Advanced Open Source Database](http://shop.oreilly.com/product/0636920052715.do) by Regina Obe and Leo Hsu (O'Reilly Media 2017)
 - [PostgreSQL Tutorial](https://www.postgresqltutorial.com/)
+- [use-the-index-luke.com](https://use-the-index-luke.com/).
+This is a great resource to learn how to make your SQL query fast.